 "Sequence" refers to Smart Photo Selector images and sets of continuous shots.
 In ViewNX-i, multiple image files in a sequence can be displayed together as a single file.
 The image that the camera automatically selects from each sequence as the key image is the "Best Shot".
-If is displayed on the Best Shot.
 The multiple images in a sequence are grouped together with the Best Shot as the key image and can be handled as a single file.